Justin-20052004/Text-Pre-processing-Techniques-Using-NLTK/README.md

 Conclusion

-Text preprocessing is a crucial step in NLP pipelines.
-Removing punctuation and stopwords helps clean the data, while stemming and lemmatization reduce words to their base forms.
-Incorporating POS tagging improves lemmatization accuracy.
-Feature engineering techniques like Bag of Words and TF-IDF convert text into numerical form, and Word2Vec provides semantic understanding by learning word relationships.
-Together, these techniques form the foundation of many NLP applications.
+This project demonstrates a complete NLP workflow starting from raw text preprocessing to advanced tasks like word embeddings, similarity measurement, classification, and clustering.
+It shows how different NLP techniques work together to extract meaningful insights from textual data.
+The use of POS tagging improves lemmatization accuracy, while feature engineering and machine learning models enable effective analysis and prediction.

 Author